Annual planning doesn’t need to be something that you look towards every year with dread.

 Voila.
 You’ve created an annual plan.

 That felt pretty good, right?
-The work is mostly done now—it’s all upkeep from here.
+The annual planning is mostly done now—it’s all upkeep from here.

 Each month, go back to the document or visualization you created and evaluate how you are doing against your plans.
 If you are missing targets, it may mean that you set your goals too high.
 If you’re zooming past everything you set, it may mean that there’s extra room to add on.